encord-team/encord-client-python/docs/source/tutorials/projects/creating_a_project_api_key.rst

 Creating a maser API key with full rights
 =========================================

-It is also possible to create or get a master API key with full access to *all* :class:`.APIKeyScopes.
+It is also possible to create or get a master API key with full access to *all* :class:`.APIKeyScopes`.
 The following example show how to get hold of this key:

 .. tabs::